webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 #### `setRemoteDescription`

 `setRemoteDescription` is how we inform the local agent about the remote candidates' state.
-This is how the act of 'Signaling' is done with the Javascript API.
+This is how the act of 'Signaling' is done with the JavaScript API.

 When `setRemoteDescription` has been called on both sides, the WebRTC Agents now have enough info to start communicating P2P!